Thailand Visa-Free: What Changed in 2026?

 What Documents You Need at the Border

 Thai immigration officers are not lenient.
-Even with visa-free access, they can refuse entry if you don't have the right documents.
+Even with visa-free access, they can refuse entry if you donโt have the right documents.
 Always carry:

 - Valid Indian passport โ minimum 6 months validity beyond your stay

 - Return/onward ticket โ this is strictly enforced.
 You must have a confirmed exit flight or bus booking out of Thailand.
+Search return flights before you fly.

 - Proof of funds โ Thai immigration expects you to have approximately 10,000 THB per person (about โน23,000โโน25,000).
 Carry cash or show a bank statement / screenshot of your account balance.